15931/ST446/Week11/class/README.md

 # Seminar 10: Distributed dataflow graph computation

 In this seminar, we will learn how to do data-parallel computation in TensorFlow 2.x.
-TensorFlow 2.x provides an API to programmers based on `Strategy` class that allows distributed training of neural networks on multiple devices without an expert knowledge of distributed computing inner workings.
+TensorFlow 2.x provides an API to programmers based on the `Strategy` class that allows distributed training of neural networks on multiple devices without an expert knowledge of distributed computing inner workings.

-Before the seminar class, we provided you with an exercise on introduction to TensorFlow 2.x [mnist_keras.ipynb](mnist_keras.ipynb) to help you get familiar with the methods like `compile()` and `fit()` and callback functions.
-Remember to run it in Google colab.
-If the “open in colab” button does not work for you, please download the notebook and upload it to Google colab.
+Before the seminar class, we provided you with an introductory exercise on TensorFlow 2.x to help you get familiar with the methods like `compile()` and `fit()` and callback functions.
+Run the [mnist_keras.ipynb](mnist_keras.ipynb) in **Google Colab**.
+If the “open in Colab” button does not work for you, please download the notebook and upload it to Google Colab.

 We will cover two subclasses of `Strategy` that are designed for two synchronous data-parallel training senarios, namely:
 *   Single machine with multiple GPUs: `MirroredStrategy()` in [mnist-keras-2gpus.ipynb](mnist-keras-2gpus.ipynb)